Rachidhssin/shadcn-registry-mcp/README.md

 { "env": { "SHADCN_REGISTRY_URL": "https://registry.company.com/r" } }
 ```

-Custom registry is checked first; the official shadcn registry is the fallback — internal and standard components work side by side.
+Custom registry is checked first; the official shadcn registry is the fallback, internal and standard components work side by side.

 ---